 This one is interesting… I found it at the top of a small limestone mountain.
-It’s like a keelback, and like a Ptyas korros.
+It’s like a keelback, and a kukri snake.
 A juvenile.
 Green – dark green on top – solid pattern, no fluctuation.
 Bottom is dark grey.
 It’s about 1 foot long.
 Will get some photos and video and put them up as soon as I get the camera back from my wife!

 Ok, below are pics – and I’ll get a video up on Youtube in a few…